minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Note that the version number (2) is at the end of the string; this is an anti-pattern; but conscious choise; these are to be human readable/entered strings that would look odd starting with (always the same) number.
 Also note that the 'XXX-' allows for a future 'Z-XXX-' or 'ZXXX-' type of start.

-### QR tokens
+### QR Code(s)

-When providing the token through a QR code, the CoronaTester app can scan the token if it adheres to the following content:
+When providing the code through a QR code, the CoronaCheck App will look for the following content:

 ```javascript
 {